The MoltResult Type

 Result Macros

-Application-specific Rust code will usually only use Ok(value)
+Application-specific Rust code will usually only use Ok(value) and

-.
+ResultCode::Error.
 Since these two cases pop up so often,

-and molt_throw!
+and molt_throw!.

 #![allow(unused)] fn main() { // Returns the empty result. return molt_ok!(); // Returns its argument as a Value (if Molt knows how to convert it) return molt_ok!(5); // A plain Value is OK to. return molt_ok!(Value::from(5)); // Returns a formatted string as a Value using a Rust `format!` string. return molt_ok!("The answer is {}.", x); }